 Zoology specialisation in the Bachelor of Science (Honours) (BH004)

 - Contact hours

-- organised meetings with supervisors to plan, develop and review the research project and its scientific context; tutorials for literature search, research safety and animal ethics and scientific writing
+- organised meetings with supervisors to plan, develop and review the research project and its scientific context; workshops for literature search, research safety and animal ethics and scientific writing

 - Unit Outline